dproctor/personal-website/books.md

   Haidt)
 - Brothers Karamazov (Fyodor Dostoyevsky; translated by Constance Garnett)
 - On Liberty (John Stuart Mill)
+- The Plot Against America: A Novel (Philip Roth)

 {% for post in site.posts %}
 <li>